Abdus Salam: Space programme

 In early 1961, Salam approached President Khan to lay the foundations of Pakistan's first executive agency to co-ordinate space research.
 By executive order on 16 September 1961 the Space and Upper Atmosphere Research Commission (SUPARCO) was established with Salam founding director.
-Salam immediately travelled to the United States, where he signed a space co-operation agreement with the US Government.
-In November 1961, NASA built the Flight Test Center in Balochistan Province.
-During this time, Salam visited the Pakistan Air Force Academy where he met with Air Commodore (Brigadier-General) Wladyslaw Turowicz – a Polish military scientist and an aerospace engineer.
-Turowicz was made the first technical director of the space centre, and a programme of rocket testing ensued.
-In 1964, while in the US Salam visited the Oak Ridge National Laboratory, and met with nuclear engineers Salim Mehmud and Tariq Mustafa.
-Salam signed another agreement with the NASA which launched a programme to provide training to Pakistan's scientists and engineers.
-Both nuclear engineers returned to Pakistan and were inducted into SUPARCO.

 Nuclear weapons programme

 Salam knew the importance of nuclear technology in Pakistan, for civilian and peaceful purposes.
 But, according to his biographers, Salam played an ambiguous role in Pakistan's own atomic bomb project.
 As late as the 1960s, Salam made an unsuccessful proposal for the establishment of a nuclear fuel reprocessing plant, but it was deferred on economic grounds by Ayub Khan.
 According to Rehman, Salam's influence in nuclear development was diminished as late as 1974, and he became critical of Bhutto's control over science.
 But Salam personally did not terminate his connection with the scientists working in the theoretical physics division at PAEC.
 As early as 1972–73, he had been a great advocate for the atomic bomb project, but subsequently took a stance against it after he fell out with Bhutto over the Second Amendment to the Constitution of Pakistan which declared the Ahmaddiya denomination to be non-Islamic.

-In 1965, Salam led the establishing of the nuclear research institute – PINSTECH.
 In 1965, the plutonium Pakistan Atomic Research Reactor (PARR-I) went critical under Salams' leadership.
-In 1973, Salam proposed the idea of establishing an annual college to promote scientific activities in the country to the Chairman of PAEC, Munir Khan, who accepted and fully supported the idea.
+In 1973, Salam proposed the idea of establishing an annual college to promote scientific activities in the country to the chairman of PAEC, Munir Khan, who accepted and fully supported the idea.
 This led to the establishment of the International Nathiagali Summer College on Physics and Contemporary Needs (INSC), where each year since 1976 scientists from all over the world come to Pakistan to interact with local scientists.
 The first annual INSC conference was held on advanced particle and nuclear physics.